Mr-Nishant-singh/CIFAR10-CNN/README.md

-Tried to explore different types of neural networks. with different architecture and Activaltion functions. to gain accuracy.
+Tried to explore different types of neural networks. with different architecture and Activation functions. to gain accuracy.